 Additionally, on successful completion of the course there are opportunities within the Faculty of Health and Wellbeing to progress onto postgraduate study, such as Specialist Community and Public Health Nursing and MSc or PhD studies.

-of our Child Nursing students were in jobs or further study 15 months after finishing their course.
+of BSc (Hons) IPL Child Nursing (April) students were in jobs or further study 15 months after finishing their course.

 When we select applicants for interview we take several factors into account.
 One of the main factors is that you can demonstrate a commitment to and an understanding of child nursing.
 The personal statement is extremely important and you must include reasons why you want to become a children's nurse and demonstrate your commitment to and understanding of the profession.
 You need to show evidence of working with children and some insight into the role of the children’s nurse.

 Student recruitment is undertaken by means of a Values Based Recruitment approach which is aligned with the values and behaviours outlined in the NHS Constitution.
 Offers of a place can only be made after a successful interview, and are subject to a satisfactory reference, health clearance and Disclosure and Barring Service (DBS) check.

 Students in placement must conform to NHS rules of appearance and conduct as set out by the placement provider/organisation.
 In addition to this students will be expected to uphold the professional standards of the Code (NMC 2015 https://www.nmc.org.uk/standards/code/) at all times.

 Nurses are regulated by the Nursing and Midwifery Council and nursing students are expected to comply with ‘The Code’ - a regulatory guide which relates to professional standards.
 A copy of this is available at www.nmc.org.uk